AprilWarren99/Advent-of-Code-2025/README.md

   - Part 2: Abandoned (For now...)
 - Day 3
   - Part 1: Completed
+  - Part 2: Abandoned (For now...)
+- Day 4
+  - Part 1: Not started
+  - Part 2: Not Started
+- Day 5
+  - Part 1: Completed
-  - Part 2: Work in progress...
+  - Part 2: Not started